natapol/kitsune/README.md

 KITSUNE is a toolkit for evaluation of the lenght of k-mer in a given genome dataset for alignment-free phylogenimic analysis.

 K-mer based approach is simple and fast yet has been widely used in many applications including biological sequence comparison.
 However, selection of an appropriate k-mer length to obtain a good information content for comparison is normally overlooked.
-Therefore, we have developed KITSUNE to aid k-mer length selection process based on a three steps aproach described in [Viral Phylogenomics Using an Alignment-Free Method: A Three-Step Approach to Determine Optimal Length of k-mer](https://www.nature.com/articles/srep40712).
+The optimum k-mer length is a prerequsite to obtain biological menaingful genomic distance for assesment of phylogenetic relationships.
+Therefore, we have developed KITSUNE to aid k-mer length selection process in a systematic way, based on a three-steps aproach described in [Viral Phylogenomics Using an Alignment-Free Method: A Three-Step Approach to Determine Optimal Length of k-mer](https://www.nature.com/articles/srep40712).

 KITSUNE uses Jellyfish software for k-mer counting.
 Thanks to Jellyfish developer.
 [Citation](https://academic.oup.com/bioinformatics/article/27/6/764/234905)